 Find the right course

-We offer courses in a huge range of subjects from aerospace engineering to fashion enterprise, adventure sports leadership to midwifery, digital marketing to computer games design.
+We offer courses in a huge range of subjects from aerospace engineering to fashion, midwifery to computer games design.

-Many of our courses are accredited by the relevant professional bodies and our health courses allow you to subsequently apply for membership.
+Many of our courses are accredited by the relevant professional bodies and many of our health courses allow you to subsequently apply for membership.

 You need to ensure that your chosen course enables you to progress into your planned career - and be mindful that academic requirements for professions can vary between different countries.
 You can tailor most of our courses by choosing from a range of optional modules - so you can explore the specific areas within your subject that most interest you.